karliuka/m2.SmartCategory/README.md

 [![Total Downloads](https://poser.pugx.org/faonni/module-smart-category/downloads)](https://packagist.org/packages/faonni/module-smart-category)
 [![Latest Stable Version](https://poser.pugx.org/faonni/module-smart-category/v/stable)](https://packagist.org/packages/faonni/module-smart-category)

 Extension Smart Category rules dynamically change the product selection according to a set of conditions (Similar Smart Playlists on iTunes).

+You can create categories based on rules you specify, and then update these categories automatically as your products changes.

+For example, you could create a category  includes only new products.
+Or you could create a categories of products by a particular brand, color, size, etc. You can add as many conditions to the expression as needed to describe the products to include.

 ### Category edit page